While I’m still in Canada, I willy-nilly booked a Cebu Pacific flight for the first time.

 Expenses You Can Avoid

-With hindsight, I could have paid less for a Cebu Pacific booking flight.
+In hindsight, I could have paid less for a Cebu Pacific booking flight through Seat Sales Promo.
 I managed to not pay two unnecessary expenses and you could do the same.
 Or why not do better.

 1. Seat Selection